Code-Institute-Submissions/Mjau83-myCrystals_AugResub/README.md

 Almost everytime when I'm going to use a crystal for a specific purpose I need to check my crystal box to see what I have, and if I can't remember what it's used for I also need to turn to Google to find out the specific properties.
 After asking around in different spriritually themed communities it turned out that I wasn't alone.
-I hope that this site can help us get a little bit more orgnized.
+I hope that this site can help us get a little bit more organized.

 ## Table of Content